Equivalence for Networks with Adversarial State: Compound Channel Equivalence

 \emph{Session 2:} Employ $\rvS_0(\calN)$ with blocklength $n_2$ to transmit $\hatS$ from node~2 to node~1.
 Let $\check{S}$ be the recovered value at node~1.
 Assume $n_2$ is large enough such that $2^{n_2R^{(2\to 1)}}\ge |\calS|$.

-\emph{Session 3:} While the rest of the network conducts $\rvS(\calN^R)$, node~1 employs an encoder for the point-to-point channel with state $\check{S}$, while node~2 employs a decoder for the channel with state $\hatS$.
-Let $n_3$ be the blocklength of this session.
+\emph{Session 3:} {The network conducts $\rvS(\calN^R)$, but signals to be sent along the bit-pipe $\calC^{R}$ are instead transmitted across the noisy link $\calC$ by encoding them at node $1$ using an encoder point-to-point channel with state $\check{S}$, while node~2 employs a decoder for the channel with state $\hatS$.} Let $n_3$ be the blocklength of this session. {Denote by $Z^{(1\to 2)}\in[2^{n_3 R}]$ the signal to be sent across bit-pipe $\calC^R$, and $\hatZ^{(1\to 2)}$ the estimate at node $2$.}

 \emph{Probability of error analysis:} Assume the state is $s$.
 Define the following error events:

 We may bound the probability of error by \beq \Pr(\calE_1)+\Pr(\calE_2)+\Pr(\calE_1^c\cap\calE_2^c\cap\calE_3). \eeq By Lemma~\ref{lemma:training}, $\Pr(\calE_1)\to 0$ as $n_1\to\infty$.
 By Theorem~\ref{thm:positive_rate_achievability}, $\Pr(\calE_2)\to 0$ as $n_2\to\infty$.
 The effective rate of the point-to-point code in Session~3 is $\frac{nR}{n_3}$, where the total blocklength is $n=n_1+n_2+n_3$.
 Since by assumption $R<\bar{C}$, for sufficiently large $n_3/(n_1+n_2)$ the effective rate is bounded below $\barC$.
 Moreover, $\barC\le \max_{p(x)} I(X;Y|S=s)$, so the effective rate is bounded below the capacity of the point-to-point channel with state $s$.
 As long as $\calE_1$ and $\calE_2$ do not hold, then $\hatS=\check{S}$ are a state for which the operation of the channel is identical to that of $s$, so the channel with this state has the same capacity as with $s$.
 Hence $\Pr(\calE_1^c\cap\calE_2^c\cap\calE_3)\to 0$ as $n_3\to\infty$. \end{IEEEproof}